hixps/pica/README.md

 		* config/unit/momentum = ('eV','keV','MeV','GeV')
 	* pulse length parameter renamed to TFWHM
 	* cleanup of old cross sections, only Cross_Section_Full useable
+* v1.2.5
+	* Stokes parameters in the x-z plane are now standard
+	* Implemented methods to calculate Stokes parameters in scattering plane

 ## Plans for changes